trantdai/trantdai.github.io/resume.md

 **Responsibilities**

 - Undertake the same responsiblities as my previous Senior Cyber Security Automation Engineer role
-- Work as a solution and developer lead, architect, design, implement, and deliver the Terraform based Akamai automation framework and self service automation function for IP/Geo Firewalling and CDN ACL use case
+- Work as a solution and developer lead, architect, design, implement, and deliver the Terraform based Akamai automation framework and self service automation function for Akamai IP/Geo Firewalling and CDN ACL use case

 #### Senior Cyber Security Automation Engineer